atlan-antillia/Tensorflow-Image-Segmentation-Augmented-Pancreas/README.md

 <img src ="./projects/TensorflowSlightlyFlexibleUNet/Augmented-Pancreas/Cropped-Pancreas_Statistics.png" width="512" height="auto"><br>
-As mentioned in <a href="https://github.com/atlan-antillia/Pancreas-ImageMask-Dataset">Pancreas-ImageMask-Dataset</a>, by applying two types of center cropping operations to the original images and masks files, the number of those files in this dataset has increased three-fold from the previous Non-Cropped Panceas dataset.
+As mentioned in <a href="https://github.com/atlan-antillia/Pancreas-ImageMask-Dataset">Pancreas-ImageMask-Dataset</a>, by applying two types of center cropping operations to the original images and masks files, the number of those files in this dataset has increased three-fold from the previous Non-Cropped Pancreas dataset.
 However, simply increasing the number of image and mask files does not necessarily lead to direct improvement in the segmentation accuracy.

 <br>